1968–69 WCHL season: League business

 The Western Canada Junior Hockey League changed its name to the Western Canada Hockey League on June 8, 1968, and broke away from the Canadian Amateur Hockey Association (CAHA), affiliating instead with the fledgling rival Canadian Hockey Association (CHA) over disputes about age limits.
-Ron Butlin was named president of both of the WCHL and the CHA.
+Ron Butlin was named president of both the WCHL and the CHA.
 The league changed its name since it no longer conformed to CAHA's age limit of 19, but rather raised its age limit to 21.
 The break-up made the WCHL ineligible to compete for the Memorial Cup.

 Due to the dispute with CAHA, the Regina Pats chose to withdraw from the WCHL and helped revive Saskatchewan Junior Hockey League (SJHL) under the jurisdiction of the Saskatchewan Amateur Hockey Association.
 Butlin expected the WCHL to go ahead with the remaining ten teams separated into two divisions, but actively searched for prospective owners for a team in Regina to replace the Pats.
 In fact, the Pats attempted to lure the Saskatoon Blades to join the SJHL, but the Saskatoon team declined.
 However, the Weyburn Red Wings, weary of the growing costs of an expanding WCHL, opted to follow the Pats.
-Then, on July 20, 1968, Butlin suspended the Moose Jaw Canucks for failure to fulfill financial obligations to the league; the Canucks opted to join the SJHL as well.
+Then, on July 20, 1968, Butlin suspended the Moose Jaw Canucks for failure to fulfill financial obligations to the league.
+The Canucks opted to join the SJHL as well.
 This left the WCHL down to eight teams by the start of the 1968–69 season.

 The WCHL sought payments from the National Hockey League (NHL) as per the existing NHL amateur draft agreement in which CAHA members were paid for developing future professional players.

 In February 1969, the Dauphin Kings of the Manitoba Junior Hockey League challenged the validity of the Canadian Hockey Association contract when it signed Butch Goring from the Winnipeg Jets.
 Merv Haney also departed the Jets for the Kings, and Butlin stated that the WCHL would seek a court injunction to prevent both from playing for Dauphin and take legal action to seek damages.